-This leaflet has been written to help you to understand more about chronic actinic dermatitis (CAD).
-It explains what it is, what causes it and what can be done about it.
+This leaflet has been written to help you to understand more about chronic actinic dermatitis (CAD) and explains what it is, what causes it, how it can be treated.
 It also tells you where you can find more information about the condition.

 What is chronic actinic dermatitis (CAD)?

 The term ‘chronic actinic dermatitis ‘or ‘CAD’ is used to describe an unusual type of eczema or dermatitis that is caused by abnormal skin sensitivity to sunlight (photosensitivity).
-CAD is considered a chronic complaint as it usually lasts for several years.
-‘Chronic’ means the condition can last a long time, ‘Actinic’ means sunlight is involved and ‘dermatitis’ means inflammation of the skin’.
+CAD usually lasts for several years.
+‘Chronic’ means the condition can last a long time, ‘Actinic’ means sunlight is involved and ‘dermatitis’ means inflammation of the skin.

 What causes CAD

-People with CAD are over-sensitive to sunlight and get an eczema skin reaction that can be triggered by very brief sun exposure, sometimes less than a minute, although it usually appears between 7 and 24 hours later.
-It mainly affects areas of skin that are exposed to the light every day i.e. face, neck, upper chest and the back of the hands/forearms.
-It is usually worse in the summer when the sunlight is strongest.
-There can be a delay of several days between sun exposure and the skin reaction, so people with CAD are not always aware that the two are linked.
-It is thought that CAD is caused by an allergic reaction to sunlight, but it is unclear why this happens.
+People affected by CAD have skin which is over-sensitive to sunlight or artificial light and get a type of eczema reaction that can be triggered by very brief sun exposure, sometimes in less than a minute, although it usually appears between 7 and 24 hours later.
+It mainly affects the areas of skin that are exposed to light i.e. face, neck, upper chest and the back of the hands/forearms.
+It is usually worse in the summer when the sun is strongest.
+There can be a delay of several days between sun exposure and the skin reaction, so people affected by CAD are not always aware that the two are linked.
+It is thought that CAD is caused by an allergic reaction to sunlight or artificial light, but it is unclear why this happens.

 Other points about CAD

-- It is more common in men of lighter skin types and women of darker skin types.
+- CAD is more common in men of lighter skin types and women of darker skin types.

-- People often develop CAD after having an in-built tendency to atopic or seborrhoeic dermatitis
+- People often develop CAD if they are affected by atopic or seborrhoeic dermatitis

-- It is associated with skin contact allergies in 75% of cases
+- CAD is associated with skin contact allergies in 75% of cases

-- It is more common in temperate countries away from the equator
+- CAD is more common in countries away from the equator that have mild temperatures

 Is CAD Hereditary?